Fleet Services

 Vehicle Safety Inspections

-All University of Maryland-licensed vehicles must be inspected on semiannual basis to assure that the vehicles are clean, properly equipped, maintained, and in good repair.
-Requirements include that:
+All state agencies must have a formal in-house inspection program for state vehicles to assure that vehicles are clean, properly equipped, maintained, and in good repair.
+The inspection program shall provide:

-3. Unsatisfactory conditions will be corrected within seven days and such action recorded on the inspection sheet.
+5. Unsatisfactory conditions shall be corrected within seven (7) days and such action recorded on the inspection sheet.
+(UMB’s Fleet Manager will notify Office of Risk Management of all serious unresolved safety-related issues immediately)

 Accident Review Board Members